metsean/metsean.github.io/_posts/2019-7-1-Combined-model.md

 ## Summary

-This post describes the combination of a statistical model of the wind distribution at reference site with a regional model of terrain effects to generate wind expectancy statistics for any site. <!--more-->
+This post describes the combination of a statistical model of the wind distribution at reference site (from post 1) with a regional model of terrain effects (from post 2) to generate wind expectancy statistics for any site. <!--more-->

 ## Formulation of the model